fangxiaoke/Facial-Expression-Recognition/README.md

 Modified from https://github.com/jrishabh96/Facial-Expression-Recognition

-arga: --use_stored_model: to use the stored CNN model or not.
+args: --use_stored_model: to use the stored CNN model or not.

 to train: python train_rafd.py to test: python train_rafd.py --use_stored_model